aoop-2023-group6/.github/profile/README.md

 ## Group 6 AOOP Project
-Our Objective is to make(clone) a retro/stupid/.io game using pygame and then add some features to it(currently we want to add AI players using RL and make this game multiplayer thru LAN).
+Our objective is to make(clone) a retro/stupid/.io game using pygame and then add some features to it(currently we want to add AI players using RL and make this game multiplayer thru LAN).

 ### The games we choose so far
-- boomerang.io
+- boomerang.io(currently)
     - WASD
     - Sprint
     - Flash